eycorsican/go-tun2socks/README.md

 ### Windows

-To create a tun device on Windows, you need [Tap-windows](https://openvpn.net/index.php/download/community-downloads.html), refer [here](https://code.google.com/archive/p/badvpn/wikis/tun2socks.wiki) for more information.
+To create a TUN device on Windows, you need [Tap-windows](https://openvpn.net/index.php/download/community-downloads.html), refer [here](https://code.google.com/archive/p/badvpn/wikis/tun2socks.wiki) for more information.

-Add our tun interface as the default gateway:
+Add our TUN interface as the default gateway:

 ```sh
 route add 0.0.0.0 mask 0.0.0.0 240.0.0.2 metric 6
 ```

-Add a route for your proxy server to bypass the tun interface:
+Add a route for your proxy server to bypass the TUN interface:

 ```sh
 route add 1.2.3.4 192.168.0.1 metric 5